ajulik1997/i14_laser/README.md

 The digital-to-analog converter (DAC) used in the project is the 12-bit [MCP4725](https://cdn-shop.adafruit.com/datasheets/mcp4725.pdf) on an [Adafruit breakout board](https://www.adafruit.com/product/935).
 A useful tutorial by Adafruit on how to use the DAC with both Arduino and Raspberry Pi can be found [here](https://learn.adafruit.com/mcp4725-12-bit-dac-tutorial).

-The DAC receives data from the Ardino using the I2C interface, where the DAC is the slave device and Arduino is the master.
+The DAC receives data from the Arduino using the I2C interface, where the DAC is the slave device and Arduino is the master.
 The DAC's `SCL` and `SDA` pins connect directly to Arduino's `SCL [A5]` and `SDA [A4]` pins.
 The DAC receives 5V through its `VDD` pin, and can output any voltage between 0V and 5V with a 12-bit accuracy through its `VOUT` pin.

 #### Safety